Redundancy in Distributed Proofs: Certifying Distance-Related Predicates

-\fi \ifdefined\SHORTVERSION \else Peleg and Rubinovich~\cite{PelegR99} proved distributed lower bounds by a reduction to communication complexity; Abboud et al~\cite{AbboudCHK16} gave a lower bound on the approximability of the diameter, using a simpler reduction; both results are in the \CONGEST{} model.
-We adapt the graph construction from the latter and the simulation construction of the former in order to prove lower bounds on the label size in the $t$-PLS model.
-Interestingly, in our model there are no bandwidth restrictions, which makes it more similar to the \LOCAL{} model than to the \CONGEST{} model, yet our lower bounds are based on a \CONGEST{} lower bound. \fi
+The proof of this lemma is based on two previous works.
+First, Peleg and Rubinovich~\cite{PelegR99} proved distributed lower bounds by a reduction to communication complexity, and second, Abboud et al~\cite{AbboudCHK16} gave a lower bound on the approximability of the diameter, using a simpler reduction.
+Both results are in the \CONGEST{} model.
+We adapt the graph construction from the latter and the simulation technique from the former, in order to prove lower bounds on the label size in the $t$-PLS model.
+Interestingly, in our model there are no bandwidth restrictions, which makes it more similar to the \LOCAL{} model than to the \CONGEST{} model, yet the constructions we use were designed to achieve \CONGEST{} lower bound.